- Who is eligible to invigilate UCD examinations?

 - Retired UCD staff or full time UCD staff may not apply

 - You cannot be registered to sit any end of semester exams in University College Dublin in the Academic year of 2018-19

 - What other restrictions apply?

 Please be advised UCD shall be entitled to dismiss you at any time without notice, or payment in lieu of notice, if you commit a breach of the above conditions.
 In the event that the information provided is discovered to be untrue, inaccurate or misrepresented, UCD shall be prevented from making payment for any work undertaken.

-- You must be available to attend a compulsory training session which will take place on Tuesday 4th of December 10.00am -12.00pm
+- You must be available to attend a compulsory training session which will take place on Tuesday, 30 of April from 10.00am -12.00pm

 - If you are in receipt of a research grant you must confirm with your Principal Investigator whether or not you are eligible to carry out additional paid work